Zabrane/erl-emp/specifications/emp.md

 code 2 (invalid request identifier).

 ## Compression
 The compression extension allows compression of the message body.
+When the extension is added to a message, the body is compressed using the compression scheme defined in the extension block.

+Reversing the transformation means decompressing the body.
+If the compression scheme is unknown, or is known but not implemented, the implementation must signal an error code 3 (invalid compression scheme).
+If decompression fails, the implementation must signal an error code 4 (invalid compressed data).

 The content of the extension block is encoded as follows: